mannat-gill/cse15l-lab-reports/lab-report-3-week-5.md

 ![Image](Lab_Report_3_Photos/less_-N_Ex_3.png)

+ Not only does displaying the line number help to traverse through the file easily, when you know what line you are searching for, but it is also helpful to get an idea of how big a file might be.

 ## less -X [file path]
 -------------------------

-This commands leaves the contents of the file in the terminal after exiting.
+This command leaves the contents of the file in the terminal after exiting.
 You can also use the down arrow to control how much of the file you want to display after exiting.
 This is useful for when you need to reference back to something in the file when you are in the terminal.

 ### Example 1: